Giants vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Giants have posted a mark of 1-3.
+- In five games as the underdog over the last 10 matchups, the Giants have posted a mark of 2-3.

-- When it comes to the over/under, the Giants and their foes are 4-4-2 in their last 10 contests.
+- When it comes to the over/under, the Giants and their opponents are 4-4-2 in their previous 10 games.

-- The past 10 Giants games have not had a runline posted by bookmakers.
+- Oddsmakers have not posted a runline in any of the Giants' past 10 contests.

 Giants Betting Records & Stats

-- The Giants have been victorious in five, or 33.3%, of the 15 contests they have been chosen as underdogs in this season.
+- The Giants have come away with six wins in the 16 contests they have been listed as the underdogs in this season.

-- San Francisco has played as an underdog of +145 or more twice this season and lost both games.
+- San Francisco is 1-2 this season when entering a game as the underdog by +150 or more on the moneyline.

-- The Giants have an implied victory probability of 40.8% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Giants have a 40% chance of pulling out a win.

-- San Francisco's games have gone over the total in 14 of its 28 chances.
+- San Francisco and its opponents have hit the over in 14 of its 29 games with a total this season.

 - The Giants have yet play a game with a spread this season.